daysai/cgr/README.md

     add <registry> <url> [home]  Add one custom registry del <registry>               Delete one custom registry
-    test [registry]              Show the response time for one or all registries help                         Print this help
+    test [registry]              Show the response time for one or all registries on [type]                    Enable pnpm or other type off [type]                   Disable pnpm or other type help                         Print this help

   Options: